• Artists

 Ulana Switucha, Arashi, Kanto, Japan.
 2024

-Switucha’s fascination with them began decades ago, when she lived in Japan.
+Her interest in them began decades ago, when she lived in Japan.
 Since then, she has returned regularly, drawn by a deep and enduring connection to the country’s spiritual traditions and landscapes.
 “These photographs are part of a long-term journey photographing the Japanese spiritual landscape in both known and remote locations,” she explains.
 “The journey began when I was a resident in Japan, continued over the years with regular visits, and will carry on into the future.”

 Ulana Switucha, Fuji, Hakone, 2023